ligato/docs/docs/developer-guide/kvscheduler.md

 ### Transactions

 The KVScheduler allows to group related changes and apply them as a transaction.
-This is not supported, however, by all agent NB interfaces - for example, changes from `etcd` datastore are always received one a time.
+This is not supported, however, by all agent NB interfaces - for example, changes from `ETCD` datastore are always received one a time.
 To leverage the transaction support, localclient (the same process) or GRPC API (remote access) have to be used instead (both defined [here][clientv2]).

 Inside the KVScheduler, transactions are queued and executed synchronously to simplify the algorithm and avoid concurrency issues.
 The processing of a transaction is split into two stages: